 Virtue as the Masking of Vice: How to Live and Die According to Montaigne

 For the French nobleman and philosopher, Michel de Montaigne, the question of how to live and die were paramount and fundamental to the human experience.
 Central to this great task of living and dying well (which is the proper function of man) is virtue.
 Montaigne’s view of virtue is a bit convoluted, paradoxical, and extremely nuanced.
 A common thread seems to be that Montaigne eschews notions about the perfectibility of man through virtue.
-Unlike other thinkers, like Aristotle, who believed that virtue could be habituated by training and reforming one’s moral disposition by deliberation and rational thinking.
-Montaigne however, is quick to uphold the fallen and sinful nature of man and yet does not accept a general and overarching view of human nature: like his view on virtue itself, Montaigne seems to recognize that each of us is uniquely flawed in different ways and to different degrees.
+Unlike other thinkers, such as Aristotle--who believed that virtue could be habituated by training and bending one’s moral disposition towards virtue and away from vice through the deliberation of means--Montaigne is inherently skeptical about the agency of individuals to alter their innate moral disposition.
+Montaigne is however, quick to uphold Western notions about the fallen and sinful nature of man but does not accept a general and overarching view of human nature: like his view on virtue itself, Montaigne seems to recognize that each of us is uniquely flawed in different ways and to different degrees.
 Consequently, Montaigne’s view of virtue seems to be a covering of one’s true and (almost) unchangeable nature with beneficent actions.
 And yet, his view is also more complex as he asserts that virtue implies great struggle and mere right action is not necessarily synonymous with virtue.
 By exploring and explicating seemingly contradictory statements about the nature of virtue according to Montaigne, this essay will attempt to answer what virtue is—or at least what it consists of or looks like—for Montaigne.

 Nature or Nurture: The Path to Virtue